akakist/megatron/README.md

 Literal service names are defined in the service registration function.

+``
+iUtils->registerService(COREVERSION,ServiceEnum::prodtestServerWeb,
- iUtils->registerService(COREVERSION,ServiceEnum::prodtestServerWeb,prodtestWebServer::Service::construct, "prodtestServerWeb");
+ prodtestWebServer::Service::construct, "prodtestServerWeb");
+``

- Read more about registering the service.
+**More about registering the service**

 There are 2 registrations.

-1. PluginInfo - megatron scans the plugins directory, dlopens them and if there is a registerModule function, calls it with the file path parameter.
+1. PluginInfo - megatron scans the plugins directory, ``dl_opens`` them and if there is a registerModule function, calls it with the file path parameter.
 Then it does dlclose.
  When a message arrives at this service, Megatron knows that this service is located in this file.
 It loads it and calls registerModule where pn is nullptr.

 2. RegisterService is called, the service is registered and starts.
 The startService event arrives at the event handler.
 The service name that is used in the config is